HBNQuynh/NLPA/README.md

 * **Sidebar.html:** This HTML file contains the code to build the user interface of the add-on's sidebar.

+## 3. Accessing the Add-in

+There are 2 ways to access the Add-inin

+### 3.1.
+Accessing the Add-in via Shared Google Docs Link

+If you don't want to import the code by yourself, you can access it directly by the ([Google Docs](https://docs.google.com/document/d/1D8E8rEee0g8kEYusQZOnfof2eMMcZvDNk7vquwfkreQ/edit?usp=sharing)) that I already have import the add-on and go to part **4.
+Steps to Run the Code and Obtain the Add-in in Google Docs**

-## 3. Steps to Import Code into Google Apps Script
+### 3.2.
+Steps to Import Code into Google Apps Script

 Follow these steps to import your code into the App Script editor: